 At license renewal, if a facility states that they have NOT completed their yearly training during the licensing year and if it cannot be completed prior to their license expiration, a noncompliance will be given.
 A temporary license will be issued, and the facility will be given 60 days to complete and submit their training to ORO.
 If the facility still has not completed and submitted their training to ORO after 60 days, another noncompliance will be given.
 A civil penalty will be assessed.
 The facility may be given another 60 days to complete and submit their training to ORO.
-If the training is not complete after the additional 60 days (four months from license expiration), another noncompliance will be given.
+If the training is not complete after the additional 60 days (four months from license expiration), another noncompliance will be given and another civil penalty will be given.